-Promotion of our revised Trust values of Equity, Collaboration and Integrity.
-All decision making and improvements were focused on these values and ensuring that all strategic actions undertaken were in the best interests of pupils across all of our schools.
-They have also supported our communications and our interactions across schools and governance committees.
+The continued promotion and embedding of the Trust values of Equity, Collaboration and Integrity is part of everything we do.
+All decision making is focused upon these values and ensuring that all strategic actions undertaken were in the best interests of pupils across all of our schools.
+Further promotion of our values feeds into the termly staff and parent newsletters.
+Our newsletters also serve to showcase activities and achievements across each of our schools, in addition to updating our community about our strategic plans and our progress towards achieving our aims and objectives.